 The third sign of a bed bug infestation is seeing bed bug droppings.
 Bed bug droppings will look like little black pen marks.
 The bed bugs will release these droppings after feeding.
 They are easiest to see on cloth, such as on bedding or mattresses.

-Another sign you may notice, are reddish or brown stains on fabric.
-It is basically dried blood where the bed bugs have been crushed.
+Another sign you may notice, are reddish or brown stains on the fabric.
+It is dried blood where the bed bugs have been crushed.

 Bed Bug Bites

 A final way you can tell if you have bed bugs is, you have bites.
 It can be difficult because bed bug bites resemble bites of other insects, such as mosquitoes and spiders.
 Also, some people have no reaction when they are bitten by a bed bug, or it looks more like a rash than a bite.